Magyartanulas/magyartanulas.github.io/conditional_mood.md

 Naturally, there is more conjugation to represent the conditional mood in Hungarian.
 Here is the front and back vowel harmony.

-Szeret (he/she/it loves or likes).
-Keep in mind that there are many ways of expressing liking in Hungarian, [and this is covered later on.](https://magyartanulas.github.io/interests/)

 | Pronoun | Past indef. cond. | Past def. cond.   | Present indef. cond. | Present. def. cond. |
 |---------|-------------------|-------------------|----------------------|---------------------|